keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 * Use bold and italics very sparingly.Use italics for user interface fields and bold for UI elements that call for action.
 * Use single spaces between sentences.
 * Use angle brackets to indicate variables.
-* All extra whitespace should be removed, especially at the end of lines.
+* All extra white space should be removed, especially at the end of lines.
 * Add a new line at the end of the file.

 ## Section titles